 After visiting the Centre, you will head to the ethno village Karanac which is full of typical Slavonian ethno houses, to taste rich gastronomic home-made food.
 A stroll on and a tour of the lovely ethno village where the most interest will surely be on the “Street of Forgotten Times” where many forgotten crafts are presented (an ancient barbershop, the inn “Under the Pear Tree” with bacon and sausages hanging above the bar, and at the table only Brandy, wine and soda water are served).
 An earth house, summer kitchen, icehouse and workshops where once pottery, clogs, baskets and barrels were made, as well as carpentry and weaving, will all showcase the times gone by.

-You will leave ethno village and head to the Banovo Hill surrounded by vineyards: a place to relax and enjoy the unspoiled acres of vineyards.
-You will then head to a nice wine cellar in the village of Suza for the wonderful Baranja’s wine tasting.
+You will leave the village and head to Banovo Hill surrounded by vineyards: a place to relax and enjoy the unspoiled acres of vineyards.
+You will then head to a nice wine cellar in the village of Suza for the wonderful Baranja wine tasting.
 After wine tasting, continue to Batina, a village in the very east of Croatia, which offers a wonderful panoramic view of the beautiful Danube.
 The Batina Battle Memorial Complex is also located here, erected to commemorate the fierce victorious battles that took place in World War II and resulted in the liberation of the area.

 The day will be concluded at a nice restaurant in the village of Zmajevac, where typical Slavonian food will be served.
 Return to Osijek.
 Overnight.